 There are no mandatory immunizations to enter the country, but it is recommended that you are up to date with immunizations against hepatitis A, polio, tetanus, tuberculosis, and typhoid fever.

 Rabies is present but rare.
-The risk of encountering an infected animal on a mainly urban journey such as this is slight, but a vaccine is available if you are concerned about this.
+The risk of encountering an infected animal is slight, but a vaccine is available if you are concerned about this.

 All participants should have valid health insurance before they travel.
 Check your current insurance policy, and ask your agent about the need for additional coverage to cover emergencies such as medical evacuation.

 The following websites all provide information about travelers’ health issues:

 You can find pharmacies in the West Bank but nonetheless, we recommend you bring the following medications, often helpful: